MailTape/MailTape/src/content/episodes/2025-07-19-gabriel_brady.md

 ## Gabriel Brady - Untitled

  ImaCrea: **"**Gabriel Brady is one of those delightful surprises that make curating MailTape episodes a source of joy for me for over 13 years now.
-I had the opportunity to discover his recently released album "[Day-Blind](https://gabrielbrady.bandcamp.com/album/day-blind)" on [Tonal Union](https://tonalunion.bandcamp.com/), thanks to its founder, Adam Heron, who suggested I listen to it during an exchange where I was writing to him about Laurie Torres (yes, [our fabulous guest from last Sunday](https://mailta.pe/587/laurie-torres)).
+I had the opportunity to discover his recently released album "[Day-Blind](https://gabrielbrady.bandcamp.com/album/day-blind)" on [Tonal Union](https://tonalunion.bandcamp.com/), thanks to its founder, Adam Heron, who suggested I listen to it during an exchange where I was writing to him about Laurie Torres (yes, our fabulous guest from last Sunday).
 His album is beautifully meditative, crafted with such care and maturity that I was captivated immediately.
 This track evokes the flow of a river, a passage of thoughts.
 It’s truly a visionary piece.**"**

 ## Antonina Nowacka - Light Light

- ImaCrea: **"** lorem ipsum **"**
+ ImaCrea: **"**Without Brady's selection, who knows if I would have encountered Antonina Nowacka's music?
+That's where the river took me, anyway.
+Let there be light, as the landscape becomes enchanted by her artistry, which comes from an ethereal world of dreams.
+Each note she plays weaves a tapestry of sound that transports listeners to a realm where imagination knows no bounds.
+Her music invites us to explore the depths of our emotions and the beauty of our surroundings, creating a truly magical experience.**"**

-## Artist - Track
+## Antoine Bellanger - Le Chant des Oiseaux

  ImaCrea: **"** lorem ipsum **"**

-## Artist - Track
+## Elkotsh - Mwlid Elgorn

  ImaCrea: **"** lorem ipsum **"**